pyplugin/pyplugin/docs/user_guide.rst

 #################

 In this step, the calling arguments are inspected.
-For each keyword argument which are the keys of the :attr:`~pyplugin.base.Plugin.dependencies` map, if they keyword is not in the varkwargs, it will attempt to load the mapped plugin (without any arguments).
+For each keyword argument which are the keys of the :attr:`~pyplugin.base.Plugin.dependencies` map, if the keyword is not in the varkwargs used to load the plugin, it will attempt to load the mapped plugin (without any arguments).

 Resolve Load Conflicts
 #################

-If the plugin is already loaded and if the calling arguments are the same or not.
 If the plugin is already loaded, and the arguments are different, this is considered a load conflict.
 You can pass in :code:`conflict_strategy` to :meth:`~pyplugin.base.Plugin.load` to resolve this which can be one of "keep_existing", "replace", "force", or "error" (default: "replace").